 Adam Whitener Customer Liaison 559-721-5700

-The process from signing up for solar to turning on your system usually ranges from 8 to 10 weeks.
-You will be receiving updates every few weeks to keep you updated.
+From signing up for solar to turning on your system, the process usually ranges from 8 to 10 weeks.
+You will be receiving updates every few weeks about the progress.

 Here are the Installation Milestones for reference of the updates you will receive from us.